micmejia/bible-dump/NKJV/2 Peter/2 Pet 2.md

 _then_ the Lord knows how to deliver the godly out of temptations and to reserve the unjust under punishment for the day of judgment,

 ###### 10
 and especially those who walk according to the flesh in the lust of uncleanness and despise authority. _They are_ presumptuous, self-willed.
-They are not afraid to speak evil of [^c]dignitaries,
+They are not afraid to speak evil of dignitaries,

 ###### 11
 whereas angels, who are greater in power and might, do not bring a reviling accusation against them before the Lord. ## Depravity of False Teachers